Prospero Colonna: Four Years' War

-In 1521, he was chosen by Charles V and Pope Leo X as the commander of the combined Imperial-Spanish and Papal troops during the Four Years' War, leading the effort against France and Venice.
-Colonna had to join forces with d'Ávalos and the Papal representative Federico II Gonzaga, Duke of Mantua, as well as Giovanni delle Bande Nere.
-Coordination among the four was not easy at first, to the point Colonna came to the extent of challenging the much younger Giovanni to a duel.
-Once they reached an agreement, Colonna and his lieutenants pushed the French general Odet of Foix, Viscount of Lautrec towards Milan after the Battle of Vaprio d'Adda, and once there they conquered the duchy, capturing the Venetian Teodoro Trivulzio (a nephew to Gian Giacomo) and enthroning Francesco II Sforza as the new Duke of Milan.
+In 1521, he was at the service of now King of Spain and Holy Roman Emperor Charles V. With the beginning of the Four Years' War, he was chosen by Charles and Pope Leo X as the commander of the combined Imperial-Spanish and Papal troops, leading the effort against France and Venice.
+Colonna joined forces with d'Ávalos and the Papal representative Federico II Gonzaga, Duke of Mantua, as well as Giovanni delle Bande Nere, but coordination among the four was not easy at first, forcing them to abandon the siege of Parma, with Colonna coming to the extent of challenging the much younger Giovanni to a duel.

+Once they reached an agreement and reorganized their forces, Colonna and his lieutenants pushed the French general Odet of Foix, Viscount of Lautrec towards Milan after the Battle of Vaprio d'Adda, and once there they conquered the duchy, capturing the Venetian Teodoro Trivulzio (a nephew to Gian Giacomo) and enthroning Francesco II Sforza as the new Duke of Milan.
+The people of Parma handed the city to the Papal troops shortly after.

-Leo X would die and be replaced by Clement VII, who turned towards France and convinced Giovanni to change sides.
-Lautrec gathered reinforcements from Giovanni, Jacques de la Palice, Anne de Montmorency and Francesco Maria I della Rovere, and returned from his refuge in Cremona and attempted to reconquer the city and relief the besieged garrison.
-Even then, he failed to defeat Colonna's defenses, forcing him to retreat south.
-The French army included Colonna's own brother, Marcantonio, who was killed by cannonfire while spying the Milanese fortifications.
-After receiving his corpse, Prospero would state: "gentlemen, I cry not because of the death of my brother Marcantonio, but because he died in the service of my greatest enemy".
+In January 1522, Leo X died and was replaced by Adrian VI.
+Lautrec gathered reinforcements from Jacques de la Palice, Anne de Montmorency and Francesco Maria I della Rovere, and returned from his refuge in Cremona and attempted to reconquer Milan.
+Even then, he failed to defeat Colonna's defenses in Milan and Pavia, forcing him to retreat south.
+The French army included Giovanni delle Bande Nere, who had changed sides, and Colonna's own nephew, Marcantonio, who was killed by cannonfire while spying the Milanese fortifications.
+After receiving his corpse, Prospero would state: "gentlemen, I cry not because of the death of my brother [sic] Marcantonio, but because he died in the service of my greatest enemy".